-Blacktown North PS has 94% of the school's population that have Language Background Other Than English, and EAL/D, most students indicate that a second language is spoken in the home.
-Staff have been employed through funds provided in the Resource Allocation Model.
+Blacktown North PS has 94% of the school's population with English as a second Language EAL/D which indicates that a second language is spoken in the home.
+Staff have been employed through funds provided through flexible funding.
 The employment of teaching staff ensured the targeted support of EAL/D students identified as beginning and emerging learners of the English Language.
 Staff facilitate engaging learning opportunities for EAL/D students which are effective and inclusive for all students.
 Staff demonstrate skills, expertise and confidence to work collaboratively with students to develop and differentiate student learning K-6.
-Our school population of 285 students (K-6) are made up of 94% of LBOTE, 8% refugee, with students coming from birthplaces in more than 22 other nations.
+Our school population of 320 students (K-6) are made up of 94% LBOTE,

+8% refugee, with students coming from birthplaces in more than 22 other nations.
 Our school community speaks more than 35 different languages.
 Our school focus revolves around the cores of literacy and numeracy and developing skills in the English language for students and parents.
 Multicultural perspectives are embedded in all teaching and learning programs.
 Key Learning Area units of work provide opportunities for all students to develop skills, knowledge, attitudes and respect to appropriately support the variety of cultures within the classroom and our broader society.
 The EAL/D teaching role provides additional support to Literacy and Numeracy Programs through reaching demonstrations of inclusive and differentiated EAL/D programs and professional development of effective EAL/D teaching sequences as well as team teaching lessons and lesson observation.
 As a result, staff engage in collaborative observations, and planning for individual EAL/D student support.
 Staff collaborate to foster a welcoming culture through identifying and recognising and celebrating all represented cultures.